edugonzaloalmorox/mdneuzerling.com/content/post/2020-06-28-mlops-with-github-actions-and-r/index.md

 Serving machine learning models
 -------------------------------

 Python has "solved" this problem.
 Tools like [mlflow](https://mlflow.org/) and [kubeflow](https://www.kubeflow.org/) abstract away Python models exactly like that.
-There's supposedly R support (directly in mlflow and with [Seldon Core](https://www.seldon.io/tech/products/core/) through Kubeflow) but documentation and examples are hard to find.
+There's supposedly R support (directly in mlflow and through [Seldon Core](https://www.seldon.io/tech/products/core/) with Kubeflow) but documentation and examples are hard to find.
 (My impression here is that these are Python tools, with token support for R, but **please** tell me if I'm wrong.
 I want to be wrong.)

-It's not just about language popularity: model serving is a bit easier in Python because you can rip out a scikit-learn or pytorch object and stick it in a serving layer, whereas there's no uniform machine learning framework for R (although plenty of candidates).
-But this can be a limitation, since it makes it harder to move outside of those frameworks.
+Model serving is a bit easier in Python because you have a handful of major frameworks; you can rip out a scikit-learn or pytorch object and stick it in a serving layer.
+But this can be a limitation, since it makes it hard to work outside of those frameworks.
 I've trained models in Python using obscure modules that are no where near the major frameworks, and if I wanted to deploy those through a popular serving tool I would have to twist them into a scikit-learn object.
 At that point, the tools are leading the machine learning, and not the other way around.

 I do like the approach that mlflow takes to serving R models through the `carrier` package: the user declares a predict function, along with a list of required artefacts.
 It's a little more fiddly than just uploading a scikit-learn object, and I haven't properly tested its limitations, but I *much prefer* the idea behind this approach.
 There's plenty of scope here for automated dependency detection, just like how `drake` does it, and it's as flexible as it gets.